Peskovatka, Dubovsky District, Volgograd Oblast

 Peskovatka (Песковатка) is a rural locality (a selo) and the administrative center of Peskovatskoye Rural Settlement, Dubovsky District, Volgograd Oblast, Russia.
 The population was 1,289 as of 2010.
 There are 41 streets.

 Geography

 Peskovatka is located in steppe, on the west bank of the Volgograd Reservoir, 11 km northeast of Dubovka (the district's administrative centre) by road.
 Dubovka is the nearest rural locality.

+History

+Peskovatka is believed to have been occupied in 1778 by Cossacks from the Volga Cossack Host, who were relocated to the Terek region due to their involvement in the Pugachev Rebellion.